This post may contain affiliate links. For more information, please see our privacy policy.

 If Middle Eastern Spices are not your thing, this simple Irish Lamb Stew would work great in the Instant Pot too!

 If using an Instant Pot, brown the onion and lamb using the sauté setting.
-Once the rest of the ingredients are in, set the pressure cooker on high for 50 minutes.
-The lamb will turn out perfectly tender and infused with the most delicious Middle Eastern Spices.
+Add the Middle Eastern spices and remaining ingredients, then set the pressure cooker on high for 50 minutes.

 How to make Lamb Stew on the Stovetop

-If cooking this Middle Eastern Lamb Stew on the stovetop, sear in a dutch oven, add the rest of the ingredients, then place in a 325F oven for 1¾- 2 hours, until the meat is tender.
+If cooking this Middle Eastern Lamb Stew on the stovetop, sear the meat in a dutch oven, add the rest of the ingredients, then place in a 325F oven for 1¾- 2 hours, until the meat is tender.

 What to serve with Lamb Stew?